The Quabbin Controlled Deer Hunt

 In June of 1989, the former Division of Watershed Management of the Metropolitan District Commission, now the Office of Watershed Management of the Department of Conservation and Recreation, determined that the deer herd was negatively impacting its mandate to protect the natural resources and water of Quabbin.
 At that time it was also determined that the most workable and achievable solution to this situation was to reduce deer populations using a series of controlled public hunts.

 Controlled hunts began in 1991 in the Pelham area and expanded to the four other management blocks (Prescott, New Salem, Hardwick and Petersham) during the next three years.
-As deer population densities have been lowered, yearly hunting effort has also been reduced so that by 1996 only one hunting segment was used in each hunt area.
-This is in keeping with DCR’s intent to scale back hunting effort as the program moves from the initial reduction phase to a population maintenance phase.
+As deer population densities were lowered, yearly hunting effort was reduced so that by 1996 only one hunting segment was used in each hunt area.
+This was in keeping with DCR’s intent to scale back hunting effort as the program moved from the initial reduction phase to a population maintenance phase.
 The goal of this latter phase is to maintain deer densities at levels that allow for the continued establishment and development of forest regeneration.
 While hunter success has been lower during this phase than in earlier years, the exceptional scenery and habitat of Quabbin Reservation still makes for a quality hunting experience.

 Organization of the Hunt

-During 2013, hunting will occur in the following areas: Pelham between Gates 5 and 16; Petersham between Gates 37 and 40; New Salem between Gates 22 and 37 and Hardwick between Gates 41 and 50.
-Each of the four areas will have one, two-day segment as follows: Pelham and New Salem on December 5 & 6, and, Petersham and Hardwick on December 12 & 13.
+During 2017, hunting will occur in the following areas: Pelham between Gates 8 and 16; Prescott between Gates 17 and 21; New Salem between Gates 22 and 37; Hardwick between Gates 41 and 50.
+Each of the four areas will have one, two-day segment as follows: Prescott and New Salem on Nov.
+30 and Dec.
+1; Pelham and Hardwick on Dec.
+7 & 8.
 Access will be restricted to designated gates.
 Hunters must check in and out by posted times on each day they hunt and obey all regulations and directions of DCR and law enforcement personnel.

 Since 2007, hunters have been able to use muzzleloaders for the Quabbin Deer Hunt.
 However, all hunters must possess a valid FID Card in order to participate in the hunt.